widderslainte/uod/11_campaigns/jungle_hexcrawl/rules_and_rulings.md

     * Mindat
 #### Choose a Character Class
 * Only Cleric, Fighter, Magic-User, and Specialist are available.
-* Dwarf - Elf, Halfling - No actual dwarves, elves or halflings, but with negotiation you could potentially use their rules in some other fashion (halfling rules for scout,etc)
+* Dwarf - Elf, Halfling - No actual dwarves, elves or halflings, but with negotiation you could potentially use their rules in some other fashion (halfling rules for scout,etc).

 #### Determine Hit Points
 * Maximum hit points at first level
-* When gaining a level, roll all hit dice and choose if higher ("Empire of Petal Throne method")
+* When gaining a level, roll all hit dice and choose if higher ("Empire of Petal Throne method").
+Charaters always gain at least 1 hp when gaining a level (up to potential maximum: 3rd level fighter could not have more than 24hp, ignoring consitution bonuses).

 #### Choose a Name
 * Choose name based off character's culture - examples in Uod wiki, but make your own that sounds "right" to you compared to other examples.

+### Equipment
+* **Coins** - for simplicity and consistency:
+ 1 sp = 10 cp
+ 1 gp = 10 sp
+ 1 pp = 10 gp = 100 sp

 ### Adventuring: The Rules of the Game
 #### Experience Points
-* Defeating Enemies - XP values from BX (Molday) will generally be used
+* Defeating Enemies - XP values from BX (Moldvay/Cook) will generally be used
 * Recovering Treasure
-  * Magic items kept (but not sold or exchanged) by a player character provide XP in amount determined by the Dungeon Master (roughly based on AD&D Dungeon Master's Guide values)
+  * Magic items kept (but not sold or exchanged) by a player character provide XP in amount determined by the Dungeon Master (roughly based on AD&D Dungeon Master's Guide values).
 * Gaining a Level

 #### Foraging and Hunting